joanocha/joanocha.github.io/_pages/about.md

         I received my PhD in <a href="https://www.biodiv.pt/en/phd-programme/about/">Biodiversity, Genetics and Evolution</a> having been advised by <a href="https://cibio.up.pt/people/details/mrgodinho">Raquel Godinho</a> at the University of Porto, and <a href="https://nielsen-lab.github.io/">Rasmus Nielsen</a> at UC Berkeley.
     </p>
     <p>
-        When I am not doing research, I enjoy being in close contact with nature and sharing all the amazing wonders our planet has to offer with the people I love.I was born in Portugal, and I speak fluently portuguese from Portugal and Brazil, English, Spanish and a bit of French.
+        When I am not doing research, I enjoy being in close contact with nature and sharing all the amazing wonders our planet has to offer with the people I love.
+I was born in Portugal, and I speak fluently portuguese from Portugal and Brazil, English, Spanish and a bit of French.
 Feel free to contact me in any of these languages.
     </p>
 </div>